 Right: This photo was taken while driving to Milford Sound.
 "This is without a doubt one of the best road trips one can take," Joe says.

 Shinola's Large Carryall was Joe's right-hand bag for the duration of the trip.
 This weekender bag is designed to fit everything a short trip or carry-on bag might call for — the signature leather carryall is both roomy and light enough to take on your journey.
 A longer shoulder strap is removable, adjustable and is fit with a leather pad for comfort and ease.

-Joe wore The Runwell Chrono 41mm while hunting for the best surf spots on Piha Beach.
+Joe wore The Runwell Sport Chrono 48mm while hunting for the best surf spots on Piha Beach.
 Piha is a laid-back seaside village 45 minutes west of Auckland city and this dramatic beach is marked at each end by rugged cliffs.
 The water has strong and often dangerous currents making it a popular surfing location.